 Are there people living in Venice?

-Yes, some people live in Venice.
+Yes, there are people living in Venice.
 Venice is a city and has been inhabited ever since its creation thousands of years ago.

 Currently, Venice has less than 53.000 inhabitants (February 2019).

-How are the people living in Venice called?
+How are the people living in Venice Italy called?

 People living in Venice and on the islands of the lagoon, each have a different name.